HiPeRT/unimore_roboracer/README.md

 - You want to contribute something (small or big) to the project?
 Feel free to fork the repository and open a pull request on this repository.
 Please provide a clear description of your changes and/or how they affect the codebase.
 We will review your pull request and provide feedback as needed

 ## Cite
-If you use the code in this repository for your research, please consider citing one or more of the following works:
+If you use the code in this repository or our work is relevant to your research, please consider citing one or more of the following works:

 <details>
 <summary><a href="https://doi.org/10.23919/DATE58400.2024.10546748">Adaptive Localization for Autonomous Racing Vehicles with Resource-Constrained Embedded Platforms</a></summary>